Spratiher9/pybolt/README.md

 # pybolt
-Pybolt is a Pyspark project quickstart utility that let's you get started with batteries loaded poetry environment along-side a starter spark script and testing suite
+Pybolt is a Pyspark project quickstart utility that lets you get started with batteries loaded poetry environment along-side a starter spark script and testing suite